CM Pays Tribute To Security Forces - UrduPoint

 CM Pays Tribute To Security Forces

-LAHORE, (UrduPoint / Pakistan Point News - 21st Dec, 2024) The entire nation is united to eliminate every enemy of peace,” said Punjab Chief Minister Maryam Nawaz Sharif while paying tribute to security forces for consigning 8 Khawarij to hell in Tank.
-Expressing solidarity with the security forces, she said, ”Personnel of security forces are our pride.”
+LAHORE, (UrduPoint / Pakistan Point News - 25th Dec, 2024) Chief Minister Punjab Maryam Nawaz Sharif paid tribute to the security forces for consigning 13 Khawarij to hell while conducting a successful operation in South Waziristan.

+She said, “The security forces are a symbol of national pride.
+By the Grace of Allah Almighty, terrorists and anarchists will be eliminated soon from the sacred land of Pakistan.”

 Recent Stories